Africa Regional Research Program

 The Fulbright program in Zimbabwe aims to serve as a foundation for internationalization of campus communities and a catalyst for university partnerships with U.S. counterparts.
 In addition to teaching and research, American Fulbright scholars make significant contributions by guiding their host departments/institutions on how they can internationalize their programs and deepen their international partnerships.

 Higher education in Zimbabwe has evolved over time from a small elite system to broad, country-wide university structure.
 At independence in 1980, Zimbabwe had only one university with a total enrolment of 2,200 full-time students.
-Currently, there are eight public and four private universities with a total enrolment of more than 43,000 full-time students.
+Currently, there are 14 public and seven private universities with a total enrolment of close to 120,000 full-time students.
 As a result, most of the country’s recently established universities started as colleges under the tutelage of the University of Zimbabwe (UZ), the country’s oldest and most well-known university.
 This model was designed to ensure that the new institutions had a steady stream of highly trained teaching professionals.

 All universities receive accreditation from the Zimbabwe Council of Higher Education (zimche.ac.zw), however, many Zimbabwean universities do not have formal quality promotion policies or structures to meet the audit requirements.
 Most universities in Zimbabwe use peer review and external reviewers or examiners as the main mechanism for quality assurance.
 The Senate/University council is the main custodian of academic quality and acts as a quality assurance body.